-They require far more cash than they can generate, otherwise, they will die.
-The only way out is if they become stars, otherwise, they will decay into dogs.
+Otherwise, they will die.
+The only way out is if they become stars.
+Otherwise, they will decay into dogs.

-Stars are high share, high growth products.
+Stars are high-share, high-growth products.

 While they are leaders, they generate substantial cash.
 Yet, they will become large cash generators only when they will turn into cash cows, as their growth rate will slow down.

 The Success Sequence

-And the abundant cash generated by cash cows will be invested back in question marks, that will need, over time, to become stars, to trigger a positive loop.
+And the abundant cash generated by cash cows will be invested back in question marks, which will need, over time, to become stars, to trigger a positive loop.

-In short, stars over time become cash cows, due to market dominance and saturation, thus creating a condition of a product with a slower growth rate, and yet high margins and cash flows.
+In short, stars become cash cows due to market dominance and saturation, thus creating a condition of a product with a slower growth rate and yet high margins and cash flows.

 The Disaster Sequence